VikasKumar281/MyMart/README.md

 - Created API for update the user's address.

 - Created APIs for "placing a new order" , "To get the order details for any user" and "To get all order details for seller or admin".

+- Now we have successfully created the Backend.

+# Connect Frontend with Backend =>

+- Install axios package in Client -> npm i axios (Using the axios package we can make the API calls).